RakhithJK/hackerschoice-kb-wiki/Statically-Cross-Compiling-Expoits.md

 The fine folks at https://musl.cc/ maintain cross-compiler toolchains against libmusl for many different architectures.

-These toolchains can be used to generate a (static) Linux binary for a different architecture than the architecture used for compiling the exploit (x86_64):
+These toolchains can be used to generate a (static) Linux binary for a different architecture (e.g. arm6v or aarch64) than the architecture used for compiling the exploit (x86_64).

+Additionally they have docker images: This allows us to compile binaries for different Operating Systems than our own Operating System (OS).

+Summary: Docker + muslcc is architecture _and_ OS agnostic.

 Firstly, there is a bug in the reference exploit.
 Let's fix this first:
 ```shell